RobinNash/Chord-App/README.md

 It will also display how to play those chords on the instrument the user selects (ukulele, guitar, or banjo).
 The user can then transpose the chords by any number of halfsteps;

-help.txt and info.txt are used to help user understand the app.
+help.txt and info.txt exist to help user understand the app.